 It’s no coincidence that Windows 10 S is focused on the education sector, where Google’s Chromebooks are experiencing outlandish success.

 Windows 10 S price

-Save for premium devices like the original Surface Laptop, you can find devices running Windows 10 S Mode starting at just $189 (about £146, AU$251) and cap out around $299 (about £239, AU$396), with these already cheap devices getting cheaper during seasonal sales like Black Friday and Cyber Monday.
+Save for premium devices like the original Surface Laptop, you can find devices running Windows 10 S Mode starting at just $189 (about £146, AU$251) and cap out around $299 (about £239, AU$396).
 PC makers across the board, including Dell, HP, Asus, Acer and Lenovo all have Windows 10 S Mode-powered devices in their stables.

 What is Windows 10 S?

 Microsoft intends Windows 10 S to serve as a lightweight, more secure version of Windows 10 for lower-end devices.
 While in “S Mode,” Windows 10 will only support apps that are downloaded from the Windows Store.

 This talk of a version of Windows that can only download Microsoft-approved apps is familiar, isn’t it?
 Microsoft believes it has mastered this approach since the turbulent days of Windows 8 RT and Windows 8 with Bing – both of which tried to position Microsoft as the sole provider of apps through curation.

 The good news is that this allows for a startup time of under 5 seconds as opposed to the 30 - 40 second startup time of Windows 10 Pro.
 Not only that, but configuring settings (such as Wi-Fi, webcam, etc.) across an entire classroom of students is as easy as inserting a USB stick in each of their laptops.